Trust, but Verify

 Even when you hire the best talent, it still takes a team approach to produce the highest quality finished project.
-The photos you see below were snapped this week at the job site for a Jones Pierce complete renovation & addition residential project in a North Atlanta neighborhood.
+We snapped some photos, as seen below, at a Jones Pierce job site this week.
+This project is a complete renovation & addition residential project in a North Atlanta neighborhood.
 The house has already been sheathed then insulated with open cell foam.
-At this point we perform a blower test to find out if/where gaps in the insulation allow air leaks.
-Addressing gaps in coverage at this stage assures a quality product once the sheetrock walls and ceilings have been installed, after which leaks are more difficult to address.
+At this point, we perform a blower test to find out if/where gaps in the insulation allow air leaks.
+Addressing gaps in coverage at this stage assures a quality product once the sheet-rock walls and ceilings have been installed.
+Afterwards, leaks are more difficult to address.
 Trust but verify is the key.

 We thank the contractor, Carl Moen from Intown Renovations, for his knowledge, attention to detail and commitment to giving the client all that they paid for, and more.
 Thank you also to Airedale Energy Consultants who engineered and performed the infrared leak test.